Setting Up a GoAccess Real-Time Dashboard on Ubuntu

 Frequently Asked Questions

-How do I restrict GoAccess WebSocket access to internal IPs only?
+How do I restrict GoAccess WebSocket access to internal users only?

-Does real-time mode impact server performance during high-traffic periods?
+Does real-time mode hurt server performance during traffic spikes?

 How can I isolate Googlebot traffic for crawl budget analysis?